Safeguards for Grain Farmers Program frequently asked questions

 Learn more about compensation eligibility periods.

-• 2.
-If I defer my payment for my grain delivery, or if I’m issued a post-dated cheque, how long am I eligible for compensation?
+2. If I defer my payment for my grain delivery, or if I’m issued a post-dated cheque, how long am I eligible for compensation?

-• Sarah is eligible for compensation under the Safeguards for Grain Farmers Program until day 44 (October 15), 30 days after the licensee issued and delivered the cheque.
+- Sarah is only eligible for compensation until January 15, 30 days after the licensee issued and delivered the cheque

-• Tom is eligible for compensation under the Safeguards for Grain Farmers Program until day 30 (October 31), 30 days after receiving the post-dated cheque.
+- Tom is eligible for compensation under the Safeguards for Grain Farmers Program until day 30 (October 31), 30 days after receiving the post-dated cheque.

 Learn more about compensation eligibility periods.